 All these options rely on virtual equipment that is separated from the physical hardware resources.
 Then we have the “P” which stands for private.
 These solutions are only accessible to specific users.
 In general, the permitted users are identified by a cryptographic certificate.
 They need to use a password or/and a username to get access.
 So we know that all these resources are virtual and private, but after that things get different for each of them and here we will see how.

 With a VPN, the private network of a company or organization can be accessed using public infrastructure.
 Users can easily exchange data across shared or public networks as if they were connected to the private network.
 VPN services commercially available, encrypt online traffic to secure it and direct it through a server in a remote location.
 When you use a VPN, your real IP address, location and activity are hidden from others.
 Due to the encryption applied by the VPN, your data remains private and secure.
 This gives you the possibility of streaming content, accessing websites or downloading media without exposing your identity.

 Since privacy and security have become a major concern for internet users around the world, it is possible to find many VPN providers available in the market.
 There are free services that provide basic functionality and while they may be practical for general browsing, they are not reliable or secure options.
-In order to fully enjoy the benefits of a VPN, it is advisable to opt for a paid service as they offer better speed and performance, as well as a greater selection of features to protect your data and bypass restrictions.
+In order to fully enjoy the benefits of a VPN, it is advisable to opt for a paid service as they offer better speed and performance, as well as a greater selection of features to protect your data and bypass geo restrictions on services like netflix.
 You can find options that are suitable for different requirements and budgets.

 How does a VPN work